zwave-js/zwave-js-ui/docs/usage/reverse-proxy.md

-# ZWave To MQTT Behind a Reverse Proxy
+# ZWavejs2Mqtt Behind a Reverse Proxy

-There are two ways to enable ZWave To MQTT to sit behind a proxy that uses subpaths to serve the pages and services.
+There are two ways to enable access to ZWavejs2Mqtt from behind a proxy that uses subpaths to serve the pages and services.

 You can use a header to signal where the external path is or you can configure the base path.
-In both cases these are dynamic configurations, so you can deploy without having to build again the frontend.
+In both cases these are dynamic configurations, so you can deploy them without having to rebuild the frontend.

 ## Using an HTTP header